Toledo native set to take command of USS ToledoWritten by Sarah Ottney | Managing Editor | firstname.lastname@example.org

 The Majewskis’ other daughters are Katie, a high school junior, and 6-year-old Hannah.

-On Oct.
-19, Majewski attended the UT football game against Navy, where Mayor Mike Bell presented him with a key to the city during an on-field presentation at the Glass Bowl.
+At the Oct.
+20 football game, then-Mayor Mike Bell presented Majewski with a key to the city during an on-field presentation at the Glass Bowl.

 “It’s kind of cool.
 It’s kind of surreal,” Majewski said of being on the sidelines instead of in the stands.
 Majewski’s first job as a teenager was vending soda and popcorn at UT football games.
 He also worked concessions for the Toledo Mud Hens in the summers.